Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Split Graphs

-\begin{definition}[Split Graph] A graph $G=(V,E)$ is a split graph if there exists a partition of $V = K \cup I$ such that the graph induced by $K$ is a clique and the graph induced by $I$ is an independent set. \end{definition}
+\begin{definition}[Split Graph] A graph $G$, $G = (V, E)$, is a split graph if there exists a partition of its vertex set $V = K \cup I$ such that the graph induced by $K$ is a clique and the graph induced by $I$ is an independent set. \end{definition}